Discord-Oxygen/Discord-ExpireBot/README.md

+# Public Archive

+As you can see, this project has been stale for a while, I'm finally archiving it.<br />
+I'm deleting this account.
+Feel free to restart/fork the project if you want to.<br />
+Thanks to everyone!<br />
+Farewell<br />
+~_hxr404_

 # Discord-ExpireBot

 This Bot allows you to let roles expire.
 If you set e.g. the @voted role to 12h, the role will get removed automatically 12h after obtaining.
 This is individual to all users on the guild.
 It also saves the obtaining time into a JSON File, so if the Bot gets temporary offline, it can handle this.<br>